 But here's the best part, if you're not able to make the visit to Oregon or you find yourself sitting around twiddling your fingers waiting for berry season to get here (raises hand), the kind and thoughtful Oregon berry farmers pick their berries at the peak of ripeness and freeze them within 24 hrs of being picked, locking in maximum taste, juiciness and nutrition.
 Gotta love those farmers.
-And gotta love the fact that this means we can enjoy Oregon berries year round.
-No more crying and sitting in a corner when you’ve put in a hard day’s work picking berries only to realize that you practically ate them all before you even made it home.
-Oregon berries have your back.
-You can now sit in the corner eating blackberry apple hazelnut crisp year round instead.
+And gotta love the fact that this means we can enjoy Oregon berries year-round.

-It’s basically a Pacific Northwest party in your mouth.
-Sweet and delicious frozen Oregon blackberries are combined with crisp, sweet-tart Honeycrisp apples (which you can find in many parts of the U.S. but we like to grow them in Oregon's Willamette Valley too) and then topped with a tasty hazelnut oat topping (which I may just turn into a granola recipe because it's SO good).
+This Blackberry Apple Crisp is basically a Pacific Northwest party in your mouth.
+Sweet and delicious frozen Oregon blackberries are combined with crisp, sweet-tart Honeycrisp apples (which you can find these apples in many parts of the U.S. but we like to grow them in Oregon's Willamette Valley too), and then topped with a tasty hazelnut oat topping (which I may just turn into a granola recipe because it's SO good).

 I love this crisp for several reasons.
 Are you ready for some more fun facts?!
 Just kidding.
 We'll do bullet points this time.

 - It's easy.
-10 minutes tops to prep and the rest of the time it just bakes and makes your house smell amazing.
+Just 10 minutes to prep, then let it bake and make your house smell amazing.

 Sooo...WHO'S ready for some healthier blackberry apple hazelnut crisp?!